443eb9/snowflake/README.md

 Build for creativity, not for profit.

 > [!WARNING]
 > This application is still at pre-alpha stage, and under heavy development.
-Think twice before storing any important stuff.
+Think twice before storing anything important.